 Select an option from the menu.
 Example values.

 Or, create a custom schedule.
 Type "every" + a number, day of the week, or time interval to see options.
-Example values.
+Head over to Calculations: dates, time and math#Date calculation: defining recurring rules to see more natural language examples.

 It will look something like this: